JD-Park/ImageConverter/README.md

-Basic ICO conversion tool.
-Will accept jpg, png, and bmp formats currently.
+Basic ICO conversion tool for jpg, png, and bmp.
 Uses the pillow module for conversion.

 Use:
 1. Run convert.py
 2. Select an input folder containing the images.
-3. select the output folder.
+3. Select the output folder.